European shares dip on caution as tariff deadline looms

 The pan-regional STOXX 600 index was down 0.3% at 0804 GMT, as caution also prevailed ahead of general elections in Britain and central bank meetings in the United States and the euro zone this week.

-Trade sensitive Germany's DAX .GDAXI led declines among its regional peers, while miners .SXPP and auto .SXAP stocks also lost ground.
+Trade sensitive Germany’s DAX led declines among its regional peers, while miners and auto stocks also lost ground.
+(Reporting by Medha Singh in Bengaluru; Editing by Arun Koyyur)